wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     java -jar waves-all-1.4.7.jar .\conf\waves-sample.conf
     ```
     Please, note that it may take a few moments to deploy a node.
-4. Check the [REST API interface](http://localhost:6869/api-docs/index.html) of your deployed node.
+4. Check your deployed node’s [REST API interface](http://localhost:6869/api-docs/index.html).
-    There you would be able to see multiple methods to interact with your node.
+    There you could see multiple methods to interact with your node.
     For instance, you can try a:
     - [Public method](http://127.0.0.1:6869/api-docs/index.html#/addresses):
-        All public methods don't require any additional authorization.
+        All public methods do not require any additional authorization.
-        For example, the `/addresses/` method, will return the address of your node wallet.
+        For example, the `/addresses/` method will return the address of your node wallet.
         ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/swaggadd.png?raw=true)
     - [Private method](http://127.0.0.1:6869/api-docs/index.html#/debug/getConfig):
         All private methods require authorization with an API key and API key hash.
-        Kindly note that the API key hash that you inserted in the configuration file is not equal to the API key.
+        Kindly note that the API key hash inserted in the configuration file does not equal the API key.
         The API key hash is the random string you typed in the [`/utils/hash/secure`](https://nodes.wavesnodes.com/api-docs/index.html#/utils/hashSecure) method.
         In case you do not remember what API key and API key hash are, please, check [API Key Of Your Node](#api-key-of-your-node).